seisman/HinetPy/paper/paper.md

 cannot exceed 60 minutes, and the total record length of all channels cannot exceed 12,000 minutes.
 Considering that NIED Hi-net comprises about 800 seismic stations and 24,000 channels (3 channels per station), the record length in a single request must not exceed 5 minutes.
-If users requires 30 minutes of data, they must divide the time range into six subranges and submit six separate requests.
+If users require 30 minutes of data, they must divide the time range into six subranges and submit six separate requests.
 The NIED Hi-net website does not allow users to post multiple data requests simultaneously.
-Therefore, to obtain the requested data, users must post a request, wait for the data to be prepared, and then post sebsequent requests.
+Therefore, to obtain the requested data, users must post a request, wait for the data to be prepared, and then post subsequent requests.
 After all data is ready, users must manually download the files and combine them into a single file.
 The entire process can be time-consuming and cumbersome.

 ## Challenges in processing NIED Hi-net data